pkivolowitz/nh/README.md

 modeled in PNH.
 In PNH, a lighting spell simply increases the range of your torch.
 This has the advantage of you being able to see farther but it also means critters can see *you* from further away.

+*Gameplay Note:* That all rooms are dark has the consequence that a player peeking into a lit room will *not* see the whole room - the room will <u>have</u> to be explored.

 *Design Note:* These decisions were made to regularize how lighting is handled - all room cells are handled the same way and honor a more